leftfield-geospatial/homonim/docs/case_studies/classification.rst

 Evaluation
 ----------

-To quantify the effect of surface reflectance correction, a per-pixel naive Bayes classifier was evaluated on the source and corrected imagery.
-Evaluation used the red, green, blue and NIR band pixel values as features, and a 10-fold cross-validation for training and testing.
-This basic classifier served to compare the descriptive power of the source and corrected images.
-Normalised confusion matrix, accuracy, and AUC (area under the ROC curve) values are tabulated below.
+A basic classifier was evaluated on the source and corrected imagery to quantify the effect of surface reflectance correction.
+Evaluation used the red, green, blue and NIR pixel values as features in a naive Bayes classifier, and a 10-fold cross-validation for testing.
+Accuracy increased from 58% to 67% demonstrating an improvement in the descriptive power of the image.

+Normalised confusion matrix, accuracy, and `AUC <https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc>`_ values for source and corrected images are tabulated below.

 +----------------+-----------------------------------------------------+----------+------+
 |                | Confusion matrix                                    | Accuracy | AUC  |